Physics Inspired Criterion for Pruning-Quantization Joint Learning: Related Work

 \subsection{Pruning-Quantization Joint Learning}

-Currently, this remains an unresolved issue, and recent efforts have made attempts to address this gap.
+Currently, some efforts have committed to giving a solution to this problem.
 Ye \textit{et al.} \cite{ye2018unified} and Tung \textit{et al.} \cite{tung2018clip} relied on setting hyperparameters to compress layers with the desired compression rate.
 Yang \textit{et al.} \cite{yang2020automatic} decoupled constrained optimization by alternating directional multiplication method (ADMM).
 APQ \cite{wang2020apq} proposed a method for efficient inference on resource-constrained hardware and designed a promising quantization-aware accuracy predictor.
 DJPQ \cite{wang2020differentiable} incorporated structured pruning based on variation information bottlenecks and hybrid accuracy quantization into a single differentiable loss function.
 However, these methods rarely investigate the interpretability of pruning-quantization joint learning.
-Recently, the interpretation theory of DNNs has demonstrated its effectiveness and superior promise by achieving SOTA results on various computer vision tasks \cite{li2019exploiting,zhang2022carrying}.
+Recently, the interpretation theory of CNNs has demonstrated its effectiveness and superior promise by achieving SOTAs' results on various computer vision tasks \cite{li2019exploiting,zhang2022carrying}.
 Therefore, we further explore the feature interpretability.